 The proposal to establish two such heli-hubs, one each in the Northern Command and the Eastern Command, has been approved by Defence Minister Manohar Parrikar.

 Bureaucrats, armed forces now have to get all expenditures approved first.

-Defence Minister Manohar Parrikar had said that ‘One rank, One pension’ scheme will be rolled out soon.
+Defence Minister Manohar Parrikar has said the policy is likely to be rolled out soon.